Henry John Temple, 3rd Viscount Palmerston: Balkans and Near East: defending Turkey, 1830s

-Despite his popular reputation he was hesitant in 1831 about aiding the Sultan of Turkey, who was under threat from Muhammad Ali, the pasha of Egypt.
-Later, after Russian successes, in 1833 and 1835 he made proposals to afford material aid, which were overruled by the cabinet.
-Palmerston held that "if we can procure for it ten years of peace under the joint protection of the five Powers, and if those years are profitably employed in reorganizing the internal system of the empire, there is no reason whatever why it should not become again a respectable Power" and challenged the metaphor that an old country, such as Turkey should be in such disrepair as would be warranted by the comparison: "Half the wrong conclusions at which mankind arrive are reached by the abuse of metaphors, and by mistaking general resemblance or imaginary similarity for real identity."
-However, when the power of Muhammad Ali appeared to threaten the existence of the Ottoman dynasty, particularly given the death of Sultan Mahmud II on 1 July 1839, he succeeded in bringing the great powers together to sign a collective note on 27 July pledging them to maintain the independence and integrity of the Turkish Empire in order to preserve the security and peace of Europe.
+Despite his popular reputation, he was hesitant in 1831 about aiding the Sultan Mahmud II, who was under attack from Muhammad Ali, the wali of Egypt.
+Later, after Russian successes in 1833 and 1835, he made proposals to afford material aid, which were overruled by the cabinet.
+Palmerston held that "if we can procure for it ten years of peace under the joint protection of the five Powers, and if those years are profitably employed in reorganizing the internal system of the empire, there is no reason whatever why it should not become again a respectable Power."
+He challenged the metaphor that an old country, such as Turkey, should be in such disrepair as would be warranted by the comparison: "Half the wrong conclusions at which mankind arrive are reached by the abuse of metaphors, and by mistaking general resemblance or imaginary similarity for real identity."
+However, when the power of Muhammad Ali appeared to threaten the existence of the Ottoman dynasty, particularly given the death of Sultan Mahmud II on 1 July 1839, he succeeded in bringing the great powers togethe.
+They signed a collective note on 27 July pledging to maintain the independence and integrity of the Turkish Empire in order to preserve the security and peace of Europe.
 However, by 1840 Muhammad Ali had occupied Syria and won the Battle of Nezib against the Turkish forces.
 Lord Ponsonby, the British ambassador at Constantinople, vehemently urged the British government to intervene.
-Privately, Palmerston explained his views on Muhammad Ali to Lord Granville thus: "Coercion of Mehemet Ali by England if war broke out might appear partial and unjust; but we are partial; and the great interests of Europe require that we should be so....No ideas therefore of fairness towards Mehemet ought to stand in the way of such great and paramount interests."
-Having closer ties to the pasha than most, France refused to be a party to coercive measures against him despite having signed the note in the previous year.
+Privately, Palmerston explained his views on Muhammad Ali to Lord Granville thus: "Coercion of Mehemet Ali by England if war broke out might appear partial and unjust; but we are partial; and the great interests of Europe require that we should be so...
+No ideas therefore of fairness towards Mehemet ought to stand in the way of such great and paramount interests."
+Having closer ties to the wali than most, France refused to be a party to coercive measures against him despite having signed the note in the previous year.